timelsass/boldgrid-inspirations/readme.txt

 == Changelog ==

+= 1.4.10 In progress =
+* Bug fix:		JIRA WPB-3336	All and Default categories do not align.

 = 1.4.9 =
 * Bug fix:		JIRA WPB-3318	When forcing a preferred form plugin install, first check if plugin is installed before trying to activate.
 * Bug fix:		JIRA WPB-3312	Ensure activation of preferred form plugin.
 Added filter for preferred slug.